Executive Director calls for technology revolution at APEC summit

-The two-day CEO summit was held 13-14 November on the sidelines of the Asia-Pacific Economic Cooperation forum, with 800 leaders from politics and business discussing further economic integration of the Asia-Pacific region and energy and environmental issues in the region.
+The summit was held 13-14 November on the sidelines of the Asia-Pacific Economic Co-operation forum, with 800 leaders from politics and business discussing further economic integration of the Asia-Pacific region and energy and environmental issues in the region.

-The event featured keynotes from a number of world leaders attending APEC, including visiting U.S. President Barack Obama and Chinese President Hu Jintao.
+The event featured keynotes from a number of world leaders attending the APEC forum, including US President Barack Obama and Chinese President Hu Jintao.

-Mr. Tanaka joined the discussion on global environment and growth and showed the latest data from the World Energy Outlook 2010 publication whilst making a call for a technology revolution and stressing the need for action in all low carbon technologies.
+Mr. Tanaka joined the discussion on global environment and growth and showed the latest data from the World Energy Outlook 2010 publication while making a call for a technology revolution and stressing the need for action in all low-carbon technologies.

-President Calderon Hinojosa of Mexico agreed to Mr. Tanakas call for action now rather than waiting for a future deal in climate negotiation.
+President Calderon Hinojosa of Mexico agreed to Mr. Tanaka's call for action now rather than waiting for a future deal in climate negotiations.

-In response to Mr. Tanakas explanation of the IEAs contribution to G20 on fossil fuel subsidy, US President Obama said he is very happy with IEA's work.
+In response to Mr. Tanakas explanation of the IEA's contribution to G20 work on fossil fuel subsidy, US President Obama said he is very happy with the IEA's work.